lightningnetwork/lnd/lnrpc/README.md

      * Returns a list of on-chain transactions that pay to or are spends from `lnd`.
   * SendCoins
-     * Sends an amount of satoshis to a specific addresses.
+     * Sends an amount of satoshis to a specific address.
   * SubscribeTransactions
      * Returns a stream which sends async notifications each time a transaction is created or one is received that pays to us.